Delegation and Verification Under AI: Model extensions

 \subsection{Partial re-execution}

 Our model assumes that after detecting an AI error, the worker fully re-executes the task and incurs the full cost $C_w$.
-In practice, re-execution may be only partial, since the worker can often leverage the AI output (e.g., in essay writing) to reduce effort.
+In practice, re-execution may be only partial, since the worker can often leverage the AI output, for example in essay writing or report generation, to reduce effort.

-Let $\kappa\ge 0$ denote a re-execution discount factor.
+Let $\kappa\in[0,1]$ denote a re-execution cost factor, where $\kappa=1$ corresponds to full re-execution as in the baseline model, and $\kappa<1$ captures partial re-execution.
 Under this extension, the worker utility becomes

-which introduces the additional parameter $\kappa$.
-We study how this extension reshapes worker action and quality.
+This extension changes the cost of correcting detected AI errors, while leaving the delegation and verification structure otherwise unchanged.

-\paragraph{Analysis.} Figure~\ref{fig:partial} visualizes how the worker’s action and quality vary under partial re-execution cost with $\kappa=0.8$.
-The core qualitative phenomena from Figure~\ref{fig:example} persist—including phase transitions, compliance gain/loss regimes, and rational over-delegation—supporting the robustness of our results.
+\paragraph{Analysis.} Figure~\ref{fig:partial} visualizes how the worker's action and quality vary under partial re-execution cost with $\kappa=0.8$.
+The core qualitative phenomena from Figure~\ref{fig:example} persist, including phase transitions, compliance gain/loss regimes, and rational over-delegation.
 Notably, Figure~\ref{fig:partial} is nearly identical to Figure~\ref{fig:example}, suggesting that partial re-execution has only a mild effect on worker quality in this regime.
+The reason is that partial re-execution only changes the marginal cost of correcting detected errors, while the basic tradeoff between delegation surplus and verification reliability remains unchanged.